JakeWharton/heroku-java/README.md

 interaction.

-Remote services are grouped into local service objects which can be centrally managed by a `ServiceManager` instance.
-The manager will act as a factory for all of the services and will automatically initialize them with your credentials and API key.
+Remote services are grouped into local service objects which can be centrally managed by a `HerokuServiceManager` instance.
+The manager will act as a factory for all of the services and will automatically initialize them with your API key.

 Each service contains methods which correspond to a remote method.
 Each of these methods instantiates a class that will allow for you to build the